Punctured logarithmic maps: The perfect obstruction theory

 Similarly, extending the lower horizontal arrow by the map induced by functoriality of cotangent complexes,

 composed with the adjunction counit morphism $R{\pi_T}_*(\pi_T^*\LL_{T/S}\otimes\omega_{\pi_T}) \rightarrow \LL_{T/S}$ for $\pi_T$ retrieves the definition of $\Phi_T$.

-Moreover, by compatibility of both the projection formula \cite[Lem.~0B6B]{stacks-project} and the trace morphism \cite[Lem.~0E6C]{stacks-project} with base change, the following diagram continuing \eqref{Eqn: CartDiagFunctCotang} on the right is commutative:
+Moreover, by compatibility of both the projection formula \cite[Lem.\,0B6B]{stacks-project} and the trace morphism \cite[Lem.\,0E6C]{stacks-project} with base change, the following diagram continuing \eqref{Eqn: CartDiagFunctCotang} on the right is commutative:

 The three left horizontal isomorphisms are defined by projection formulas, the diagonal and the two horizontal morphisms on the right induced by trace homomorphisms, the two upper vertical arrows defined by base change, and the three lower vertical arrows defined by functoriality of cotangent complexes.
-For the identification of $b$ with the right vertical arrow in \eqref{Eqn: CartDiagFunctCotang} note that
+For the identification of {the upper left vertical arrow} with the right vertical arrow {labelled $b$} in \eqref{Eqn: CartDiagFunctCotang} note that

 This establishes the claimed commutative diagram.